innovationOUtside/tm351vm-binder/README.md

 To run the container from the command line on a Mac:

-`docker run --name tm351test --rm -d -p 8895:8888 -v $PWD/notebooks:/home/jovyan/notebooks -v $PWD/openrefine_projects:/home/jovyan/openrefine JUPYTER_TOKEN="letmein" ousefuldemos/tm351-binderised:latest`
+`docker run --name tm351test --rm -d -p 8895:8888 -v $PWD/notebooks:/home/jovyan/notebooks -v $PWD/openrefine_projects:/home/jovyan/openrefine -e JUPYTER_TOKEN="letmein" ousefuldemos/tm351-binderised:latest`

 This will serve the container on `http://localhost:8895` and share folders from the current directory; login with the token `letmein` or whatever token you set.

 On Windows, I think you need to try something like the following [UNTESTED]:

-`docker run --name tm351test --rm -d -p 8895:8888 -v c:\tm129share\notebooks:c:\home\jovyan\notebooks -v c:\tm129share\openrefine_projects:c:\home\jovyan\openrefine JUPYTER_TOKEN="letmein" ousefuldemos/tm351-binderised:latest`
+`docker run --name tm351test --rm -d -p 8895:8888 -v c:\tm129share\notebooks:c:\home\jovyan\notebooks -v c:\tm129share\openrefine_projects:c:\home\jovyan\openrefine -e JUPYTER_TOKEN="letmein" ousefuldemos/tm351-binderised:latest`

 In order to access the notebook server via your browser, you will need to find the token used to access the notebook server.
 Use the one you set and passed in via the `JUPYTER_TOKEN=` assignment in the docker command, or look up the token by running: